MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityComponents/minecraftComponent_movement.jump.md

 # Entity Documentation - minecraft:movement.jump

-`minecraft:movement.jump` causes the mob to jump as it moves with a specified delay between jumps.
+`minecraft:movement.jump` causes the entity to jump as it moves with a specified delay between jumps.

 > [!IMPORTANT]
 > In order to follow targets, this entity must have `minecraft:behavior.slime_attack`, otherwise the entity will jump in the direction it's looking in.